PHNSY & IMF successfully undocks USS Wayne E. Meyer

-Pearl Harbor Naval Shipyard and Intermediate Maintenance Facility successfully undocked Arleigh Burke-class guided-missile destroyer USS Wayne E. Meyer (DDG 108) on Nov.
-5. Despite the challenges of COVID-19, the shipyard and its partners remain open for business, executing a major milestone ahead of completing the ship’s Dry Docking Selected Restricted Availability.
+JOINT BASE PEARL HARBOR-HICKAM, Hawaii – Pearl Harbor Naval Shipyard and Intermediate Maintenance Facility (PHNSY & IMF) successfully undocked Arleigh Burke-class guided-missile destroyer USS Wayne E. Meyer (DDG 108) on Nov.
+5. Despite the challenges of COVID-19, the shipyard and its partners remain open for business, executing a major milestone ahead of completing the ship’s Dry Docking Selected Restricted Availability (DSRA).

+The combined efforts of the shipyard, the ship’s crew and contractors throughout Wayne E. Meyer’s availability and recent undocking ensure the project remains on track to return the ship to the fleet ready to meet the nation’s tasking when needed.
+Following the undocking, Wayne E. Meyer will complete the final stages of its DSRA pier-side.

+“I could not be more proud of the fantastic teamwork executed by the shipyard, the crew and our partners at Vigor Marine,” Capt.
+Greg Burton, PHNSY & IMF Commanding Officer.
+“I’m looking forward to seeing the team finish the availability strong and get Wayne E. Meyer back to the fleet ready for tasking.”

 |Date Taken: